netgroup/diffpriv_anontool/README.md

+INTRODUCTION
+In database systems one of the possible solutions to protect our data is to anonymize it; but performing a proper anonymization is a really complex process.
+The majority of existing solutions uses the common techniques to "sanitize" the data: detecting identifiers and quasi-identifiers, properly aggregating and/or removing them.
+These solutions do not guarantee complete anonymization, so they cannot be the best choise.
+Recently, a new mechanism to anonymize data, the "Differential Privacy", has becoming the dominant way to perform data anonymization, because it provides a quantified privacy level with a rigorous mathematical foundation.
+Our tool is based on this technique.
+With this tool we target to simplify the technical details and provide an easy-to-use and easy-to-deploy system to anonymously release your data.

+DESCRIPTION
 This project implements a Web service to provide anonymized queries on statistical data.
 In particular, when deployed, through HTTP requests, it allows to upload files on which users can make queries.
 It provides a Web interface to make use of Google C++ library "differential-privacy" (https://github.com/google/differential-privacy).